 - Some Maine Coons have a brown tabby coloring that matches the raccoons … Could they be related somehow?

-- Have you noticed how both the raccoon and the Maine Coon LOVE water? … Is there more to their water fascination than we realise?
+- Have you noticed how both the raccoon and the Maine Coon LOVE water? … Is there more to their water fascination than we realize?

 - Both animals are rather large in size, and known for being great climbers … maybe just a coincidence, but the similarities seem to continue!